[?] Subscribe To This Site

 She also runs an educational fundraising blog called GiveUsTheFish.com, which is a blog that is definitely worthwhile following.

-I won't go into depth about how Sarah got into the non-profit fundraiser industry as she explains it perfectly herself in the first question, but I would just like you to really appreciate the information that she has provided here on this interview.
+I won't go into depth about how Sarah got into the non-profit fundraiser industry as she explains it perfectly herself in the first question.

 Through her work in the industry she has become a sought after consultant and has a brilliant understanding of the non-profit fundraiser industry and what it takes to raise funds effectively!

-We've been very fortunate to have her time and really appreciate the time she has taken to answer these questions.
+We've been very fortunate to have her time!
+And really appreciate the time she has taken to answer these questions.

 I really hope that you enjoy this non-profit fundraiser interview as much as I did...
 (Particularly questions 3,4 & 5)